CharlieTolleson/Deterministic_Decision_Models/README.md

 # Deterministic_Decision_Models

-This Jupyter Notebook contains implementations and examples of the models taught in SYS 3021, Deterministic Decision Models.
+This Jupyter Notebook contains implementations and examples of a number of popular graph theory algorithms implemented with the NetworkX graph library.

 ### Models: